 Godot has a dedicated scripting language

 GDScript also includes visual scripting.
-Visual scripting is important when it comes to developers who are into artsy stuff.
-It makes coding much more intuitive and allows easy making of prototypes.
-However, it is important to note that a game should not be created only through visual scripting.
+Visual scripting is important when it comes to game developers who are artist.
+It makes coding much more intuitive and allows the easy making of prototypes.
+However, it is important to note that Visual scripting tends to become more complex with large games.

 Supports both 2D and 3D development

 The Godot game engine provides robust support for both 2D and 3D game development, making it a versatile and powerful choice for game creators.